yhrgintoki/robotfeeding-website/content/tutorials/quickstart.md

 $ roslaunch mushr_sim teleop.launch
 {{< / highlight >}}

+{{< figure src="/tutorials/quickstart/teleop_window.png" caption="Teleop window that should appear after starting the sim" width="200">}}

-And launch rviz:
+And in another terminal window launch rviz:

 {{< highlight bash >}}
 $ rviz
 {{< / highlight >}}

-You should see a small gray window pop up and rviz with the car model (see below).
+The rviz window with the car model should appear (see below).
 Rviz is useful for visualizing what the car is thinking/seeing.
 Currently it is set to visualize the car, map, and laserscan but rviz can be used for much [more](http://wiki.ros.org/rviz/Tutorials).

 {{< figure src="/tutorials/quickstart/rviz_docker.png" caption="The rviz window that should pop up" width="800">}}

-Give the car an initial position by clicking `2D Pose Estimate` in rviz and clicking and dragging in the main window.
+Give the car an initial position by clicking {{< figure src="/tutorials/quickstart/2d_pose_estimate.png" width="200">}} in rviz and clicking and dragging in the main window.
 Now you can click on the small gray window and use the WSAD keys to drive the car around!

 ## Going Further
 To learn about programming the car continue to the [Intro to ROS Tutorial](/tutorials/intro-to-ros)